 “Why Should This Be So?” with Susan Engel, senior lecturer in the Department of Psychology at Williams College (forthcoming)

-Ethnography & Cultures of Curiosity, with John L. Jackson, Jr., Dean of Annenberg School of Communications at University of Pennsylvania (forthcoming)
+Ethnography & Cultures of Curiosity, with John L. Jackson, Jr., Dean of Annenberg School for Communications at University of Pennsylvania (July 24, 2019)

 Neurodiverse Curiosity, with Kristy Johnson, Affective Computing Group at the Media Lab at Massachusetts Institute of Technology (forthcoming)

-In Praise of Distraction, with Tyson Lewis, College of Visual Arts & Design at University of North Texas (forthcoming)
+In Praise of Distraction, with Tyson Lewis, College of Visual Arts & Design at University of North Texas (September 18, 2019)

 Capitalist Curiosity & Student Mental Health, with Arjun Shankar, lecturer in anthropology and education studies at Hamilton College (forthcoming)

-Reassessing the Costs of Curiosity, with Seeta Sistla, School of Natural Science at Hampshire College (forthcoming)
+The Costs of Curiosity, with Seeta Sistla, School of Natural Science at Hampshire College (August 21, 2019)

 Curious Ecologies of Knowledge, with Heather Anne Swanson, Department of Anthropology at Aarhus University (forthcoming)